discordeno/discordeno/docs/content/faq.md

 ## Does Discordeno Support TypeScript?

 Discordeno provides first class support for TypeScript!
-Since Deno provides support for Typescript, that also comes into Discordeno.
+Since Deno provides support for TypeScript, that also comes into Discordeno.
 This means you don't need to compile TypeScript before you use it.
 However, this isn't really why Discordeno is the best library for TypeScript developers.
 When I developed this library, I was experimenting with a lot of different things and one of them was automated typings.

 Whenever I used other libraries, I was always seeing typings being inaccurate or problematic.
 This is because in any Discord API library, the majority is not used by the library itself so TypeScript doesn't warn the library developers.
 This makes it extremely likely that those typings become inaccurate or out of date because of simple mistakes like forgetting to update typings.
 Sometimes libraries will add a property and forget to add that on their typings.
 This makes it usable for JavaScript developers but not for TypeScript devs.
 For TypeScript developers, typings are everything!
 So I asked myself how could I solve this in my own library because I didn't want to have to suffer these problems again.
 The best solution was to not have any typings for the module at all.